Dental Implants Melbourne

 For example, did you know implants can help prevent bone loss in the jaw?
 The natural erosion of bone begins as soon as a tooth is lost, and if nothing is done, this may result in the loss of other teeth and could cause a “sunken” look in facial features.

-Dental implants integrate with the bone, providing a stimulus that keeps the jawbone from deteriorating.
+A dental implant placement integrates with the bone, providing a stimulus that keeps the jawbone from deteriorating.
 This helps maintain a more youthful facial structure, boosts confidence—and leads to better oral health.

 Dental implants could help improve overall health, too.
 With strong, full functioning teeth, patients can expand their diets and eat healthier foods again, like nuts and fruits.